 To give you a general idea of how you may allocate your dollars, a study from GetResponse found that these channels and strategies are driving the most growth in marketing spend:

 You can also calculate your ROI from specific marketing channels in order to decide where your dollars should go.
 (If the ROI is unknown, you may want to assume it’s 0 so you don’t allocate too much budget to a channel with an unknown return.)

 The specific channels and the allocation that you choose will depend heavily on your business, where your customers are online, and how you can most effectively communicate with them.

 But, one thing is clear.
 Social media channels are drawing increased spending within the marketing budget.
 Platforms like Facebook, Twitter, and YouTube are driving traffic, leads, and sales.

 More specifically, social video is exploding in both popularity and effectiveness.
-Video marketing has shown to be one of the most popular emerging strategies in nearly every industry and it’s driving marketing results and ROI all kinds of businesses.
+Using a video maker for video marketing has shown to be one of the most popular emerging strategies in nearly every industry and it’s driving marketing results and ROI all kinds of businesses.